Command Line Options

 lage build --log-level warn

-Valid values here are silly, verbose, info, warn, error.
+Valid values are silly, verbose, info, warn, error.
 If error is passed to --log-level, you'll receive the least amount of information.
 The default is info.

-lage will interweave all the stdout and stderr from all active targets as they are running.
-This may become a mess, so lage can group output messages together.
+Use the --grouped This may become a mess, so lage can group output messages together.
 These messages will only be displayed when the target is completed:

 lage build --verbose --grouped